RamGrandhi71/TaskManagementSystem/README.md

 - User Login: Registered users can log in securely to access their tasks.
 - Task Management: Users can perform CRUD (Create, Read, Update, Delete) operations on tasks.
 - Task Listing: Display a list of tasks with essential details, such as title, description, due date, and status.
-- Task Filtering: Filter tasks based on their status (e.g., "To Do,""In Progress"," "Done").
 - User Authentication: Ensure secure user authentication using JWT (JSON Web Tokens).
 - Responsive Design: Provide a user-friendly interface accessible on various devices and screen sizes.